felixs8696/blog/_posts/2018-12-24-on-vs-off-policy.md

 * TOC
 {:toc}

-## On Policy vs. Off Policy

-| | On Policy | Off Policy |
-| --- | --- | --- |
-| Definition | Policy being used to explore the environment is the same as the policy being optimized | Policy being used to explore the environment is independent of the policy being optimized |
-| Examples | SARSA<br>N-Step<br>Actor-Critic | Q-Learning<br>Evolution Strategies |

 ### Basic Prerequisite Knowledge

+- **Policy**: The thing our RL agent uses to choose what actions to take
 - **Q-value ($$Q(s, a)$$)**: a.k.a. an "action value".
 This is a value represents "how good" an action is from a given state.
 - **Q-learning and SARSA**: No need to understand the details of these.
 Q-learning is an off-policy method to update a system's Q-values and SARSA is an on-policy method to do the same.
 After optimization, the Q-values should converge to stationary values that allow for an agents to optimally traverse an environment to accomplish the RL agent's goal.

+## On Policy vs. Off Policy

+| | On Policy | Off Policy |
+| --- | --- | --- |
+| Definition | Policy being used to explore the environment is the same as the policy being optimized | Policy being used to explore the environment is independent of the policy being optimized |
+| Examples | SARSA<br>N-Step<br>Actor-Critic | Q-Learning<br>Evolution Strategies |

 ### Breaking it Down